Geodan/pg2b3dm/README.md

 Outlines using glTF 2.0 extension CESIUM_primitive_outline can be drawn by setting the option 'add_outlines' to true. when enabling this

+function the extension 'CESIUM_primitive_outline' will be used in the glTF.
+The indices of vertices that should take part in outlining are stored

+in the glTF's.
+The CesiumJS client has functionality to read and visualize the outlines.

 For more information about CESIUM_primitive_outline see https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/CESIUM_primitive_outline/README.md

 Limitations of the Outline function: